vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

     }
     ```

-    MQTT message from Cloud Director to external service can be deserialized to [MqttVCDMessage.java](api-extensibility.md#mqttvcdmessagejava).
+    MQTT message from Cloud Director to external service can be deserialized to [MqttVCDMessage.java](api-extensibility.md#mqttvcdmessagejava), which is shown in the `Code Examples` section.

-    The `httpRequest` byte array can be deserialized to [Payload.java](#payloadjava):
+    The `httpRequest` byte array can be deserialized to [Payload.java](#payloadjava), which is also shown in the `Code Examples` section:

 2. **External service to VCD**